 Devote your free time after work to old or new hobbies: singing, painting, reading or juggling is a good change from the workday and will challenge different areas of your brain.

-Change is something that preoccupies us.
-The switch to a home office is a physical as well as a mental challenge.
-Restful sleep is therefore very important.
-Maybe you can use the new situation to get to know your personal biorhythm better?
-The article "Tips for improved sleep" contains helpful information in this regard.
+Getting a good night’s sleep is important.
+Maybe you can use the new situation working from home to align your personal biorhythm better?
+The article “Tips for improved sleep” contains helpful information in this regard.

 There's no personal feedback and non-verbal communication in the home office.
 Give digital feedback and show your appreciation at a distance.
 Continue to exchange ideas and discuss sensitive topics by video call instead of e-mail in order to prevent misunderstandings.

-Digital communication is now more important than ever before.
-But does your mobile phone really have to be with you all the time?
-Maybe you can create little pockets of time during the day when you're not distracted by the phone?
-It's also a good idea to deliberately gain distance from impressions, news and bustle after work.
+Digital communication is now more important than ever.
+But do you really need your mobile phone next to you the whole time?
+Maybe you can create little pockets of time during the day when you’re not distracted by your phone.
+When you’ve finished work, it’s also a good idea to deliberately steer clear of too much information, news updates and stress.

 In spite of all the restrictions, the home office has many advantages that should be exploited and appreciated.
 You can structure your working day with more flexibility, for instance, and work with less interruptions.
 Consciously focus on the positive aspects and give yourself some space.